What medications can be used to treat rhinitis and post-nasal drip?

 Cromolyn sodium (Nasalcrom)

-Montelukast (Singulair) is an agent that acts similar to antihistamine, although it is involved in another pathway in allergic response.
-It has been shown to be less beneficial than the steroid nasal sprays, but equally as effective as some of the antihistamines.
+Montelukast (Singulair) is an agent that acts similarly to antihistamine, although it is involved in another pathway in allergic response.
+Research shows it to be less beneficial than the steroid nasal sprays, but equally as effective as some of the antihistamines.
 It may be useful in patients who do not wish to use nasal sprays or those who have co-existing asthma.

 Ipratropium (Atrovent nasal)

 Ipratropium (Atrovent nasal) is used as a nasal spray and helps to control nasal drainage mediated by neural pathways.
 It will not treat an allergy, but it does decrease nasal drainage.

 Mucus thinning agents